 Tools such as ‘Awesome screenshot app’ allow you to annotate and draw on images.
 This cuts down on any misunderstanding of what you are describing you want changing.

-Remove subjectivity as much as possible and test
+Remove subjectivity and test

 A major problem with design is that everyone has an opinion.
 Unlike programming code or mechanical engineering, we all have our ideas about how something should look.